Production3000/mvp3000esp/README.md

 ### <a name='WebInterface'></a>Web Interface

-The main page prints basic system information and the most recent log entries.
-It links to the configuration options, as described in the following, and also lists the loaded modules.
+The main page lists basic system information and settings and links to all loaded modules.
+It also lists

-#### <a name='Network'></a>Network
+##### <a name='Network'></a>Network Settings

  *  Enter the network credentials of your local network in order to connect the ESP.
- *  Connect tries on boot before credentials are deemed wrong and an AP is opened.
-If the network was seen since restart but the connection was lost, the ESP will try to reconnect forever until restart.
+ *  Connect tries on boot before credentials are deemed wrong and an aceess point is opened.
+If the network connection was lost, the ESP will try to reconnect forever until restart.
+ *  Force client mode on boot forever and do not fall back to opening an aceess point. \
- *  Force client mode on boot.
-WARNING, if the credentials are wrong, the device will be inaccessible via the network and thus require re-flashing!
+ **WARNING:** If the credentials are wrong, the device will become inaccessible via the network!
+It can only be reset by re-flashing it!

-#### <a name='UDPDiscovery'></a>UDP Discovery

- *  Enable/disable.
-This is a soft-disable, see udpHardDisable below.
- *  Port to use.
-This needs to be in accordance with the server-side pendant.
- *  Discovered server, other ESP devices are not printed
+### <a name='WebSockets'></a>WebSockets

+WebSockets are provided mainly for the modules.
+An example for [log output](/examples/websocket/websocket_log.html) is available.

-#### <a name='MQTTCommunication'></a>MQTT Communication
+### <a name='MQTTCommunication'></a>MQTT Communication

+MQTT is provided for the modules and not used by the framework itself.

 For more information on MQTT and developer resources also visit [Eclipse Paho](https://projects.eclipse.org/projects/iot.paho/developer).

- *  Enable/disable.
+##### Web Interface

  *  Connection status.
  *  The external broker overrides any discoverd local broker.
  *  MQTT port.
  *  List of active (_data) and subscribed (_ctrl) topics.

+### <a name='UDPAutoDiscovery'></a>UDP Auto Discovery

+UDP Auto Discovery allows to easily search the local network for other devices and servers, for example a MQTT server.
+There is no need to know device or server IPs in advance.
+Example Python scripts for the [server](/examples/udpdiscovery/server.py) and for [discovery](/examples/udpdiscovery/discover.py) are available.

+One can also listen to UDP communication with netcat:

+    nc -ukl [port]

+##### Web Interface

+ *  Discovered server, other ESP devices are not printed
+ *  Port to use for discovery.
+This needs to be in accordance with the server-side pendant.

 ## <a name='Modules'></a>Modules